tounano/gulp-update/README.md

 ## Under the hood

-1. The first time it gets a package.json file, it will run an `npm update` command.
+1. The first time it gets a package.json file, it will run an `npm install` command.
 2. Afterwards, it will run install/remove only the new packages.

 It can keep track of several package.json files.